We Are Here To Support You!

 In-Person Alcohol and Other Drug Programs

-Helping students make informed, healthy choices through Alcohol and other drug (AOD) education, prevention, and awareness events offered across campus.
-These in person opportunities focus on building knowledge, reducing risk, and promoting overall wellbeing of students in a supportive environment.
+Dallas College wants to help students make informed, healthy choices through alcohol and other drug (AOD) education, prevention and awareness events offered on campus.
+These in-person opportunities focus on building knowledge, reducing risk and promoting overall well-being of students in a supportive environment.
 Stay connected by following @healthydallascollege on Instagram and explore upcoming AOD and wellness events.

 Counseling

-Dallas College offers in-person and virtual consultations to enrolled students regarding alcohol and other drug concerns.
-Students can meet with Counseling and Psychological Services (CAPS) licensed chemical dependency counselor, Dr. Catherine Sang, to discuss their concerns associated with individual use, family substance use, alcohol concerns, as well as prevention regarding recovery or relapse prevention.
+Dallas College offers in-person and virtual counseling to enrolled students who have alcohol or other drug concerns.
+Students can meet with Counseling and Psychological Services (CAPS) licensed counselor, Dr. Catherine Sang, to discuss their concerns associated with individual use, family substance use and alcohol concerns, as well as recovery or relapse prevention.

-Students can meet with any counselor for questions and concerns and do not need to have a substance abuse issue to meet with a counselor and talk about concerns.
+Students can meet with any counselor for questions and concerns and do not need to have a substance abuse issue to meet with a counselor.

-BASICS & CASICS Logo At Dallas College, students are offered the Brief Alcohol Screening and Intervention for College Students (BASICS) as well as the Cannabis Screening and Intervention for College Students (CASICS).
-Each program BASICS and CASICS, takes a harm reduction approach to assist the student who may be in the experimentation stage of their use, or the student who is fully engaged in using alcohol or cannabis.
+At Dallas College, students are offered the Brief Alcohol Screening and Intervention for College Students (BASICS) as well as the Cannabis Screening and Intervention for College Students (CASICS).
+Each program takes a harm reduction approach to help students who may be in the experimentation stage as well as students who are fully engaged in using alcohol or cannabis.

-The goal of BASICS and CASICS is to move a student in a direction away from the risky behaviors, harmful effects, or potential consequences of alcohol consumption or cannabis use; and it is understood that lifestyle change(s) can take time.
-Therefore, the model of BASICS and CASICS combines capability deficits with development and motivational aspects.
+The goal of BASICS and CASICS is to move a student in a direction away from the risky behaviors, harmful effects or potential consequences of alcohol consumption or cannabis use, and it is understood that lifestyle change(s) can take time.

 Alcoholics Anonymous (AA)